 Pack a picnic and come enjoy the free, annual musical at the Zilker Hillside Theatre.
 The outdoor amphitheater will host performances of "The Little Mermaid" taking fans "under the sea" Thursdays through Sundays beginning around 8:15 p.m.
 Feel free to bring a picnic basket and/or cooler.
 A variety of ice cold drinks and snacks can be purchased from ZTP's Concession Stand.
 (Proceeds benefit the production.)

-Put on your best cowboy or cowgirl and show'em what you got or just watch the professionals do it as they bare back ride, bull ride, calf rope, wrestle steer, barrel race and much more!
+Put on your best cowboy or cowgirl outfit and show 'em what you've got, or just watch the professionals do it as they ride bare back, bull ride, calf rope, wrestle steer, barrel race, and much more!
+Now through July 7 at 10 PM, get two tickets for the price of one.
+Enter offer code: FIREWORKS in the 'Enter Offer Code" box.
+Offer applies to all price levels.
+Offer is not valid on previously purchased tickets.
+Offer available online only.

 Dress up as a bat and come to this festival celebrating the emergence of 1.5 million Mexican free-tailed bats who come out at dusk to stretch their wings.
 You don't need the hearing of a bat to enjoy the music at any of the 3 stages or the food for every type of creature and the fun arts and crafts for the kids and adults too.
 See you there and may the best bat costume wow us all!